dbos-inc/dbos-docs/docs/python/reference/task_queues.md

 ---
 sidebar_position: 4
-title: Task Queues
+title: Queues
 ---

-Task queues allow you to submit tasks to run in the background with a controlled degree of concurrency.
+Queues allow you to submit functions to run in the background with a controlled degree of concurrency.
-They are useful for running many tasks in parallel.
+They are useful for running many functions in parallel.

 ### class dbos.Queue